juanmaluna21/PI-DataAnalyst/README.md

 [Presentation](https://github.com/juanmaluna21/PI-DataAnalyst/blob/main/Presentation.pbix)

 In order to communicate the results to our client, we chose to do it through the Power BI program, to show trends and behaviors of the variables.

+The presentation is divided in three parts:

+1) Presentation of the project

+2) Page 1: Main KPI: What we can do to meet the company's objective

+3) Page 2: Additional KPIs

 ### `Recommendations`